Light-matter coupling and quantum geometry in moir\'e materials: Twisted bilayer graphene

 We explore electronic LMC of the nearly-flat band manifold in MATBG.
 In accordance with our analytic model investigations of Secs.~\ref{Sec:LMC_ToyModel} and \ref{Sec:Saw_tooth}, we couple a spatially homogeneous external vector potential $\bm{A}$ via Peierls substitution.
 This introduces gauge phase factors ${t_{a,b}(i,j)\rightarrow t_{a,b}(i,j)\exp{\left[\I g \bm{A}(\bm{r_{i,a}}-\bm{r_{j,b}})\right]}}$ to the hopping elements of Eq.~(\ref{Eq:Hopping_TBG}).
 Expanding the field-dependent hopping elements up to second order, we define the LMC elements of the Fourier transformed Hamiltonian in the original band basis ${H_0(\fk)\ket{n(\fk)} = \varepsilon_n (\fk)\ket{n(\fk)}}$ according to Eqns.~(\ref{eq:defLMCsBands}) as

 We characterize the LMC of the nearly flat electronic bands by introducing the three quantities

 The first expression $\mathrm{LMC}^{m=n}_{A}$ defines a quantitative measure of the linear-field intra-band coupling.
 The index $m \in \{-2,-1,0,+1\}$ runs over the four flat bands (we choose a counting where the first conduction band has band index $m=0$).
 As we only consider fields within the x-y-plane we have two spatial indices $\mu,\nu \in \{x,y\}$.
 The second quantity $\mathrm{LMC}^{m\neq n}_{A}$ provides a measure for the linear-field inter-band coupling.
 The indices $m \neq n \in \{-4,-3,-2,-1,0,+1,+2,+3\}$ run over the four flat bands and the two higher and lower lying dispersive bands.
 For computational simplicity, we neglect the coupling to higher and lower lying bands at this point; the limited number of bands however is sufficient for making the important qualitative points, discussed below.
 The last expression, $\mathrm{LMC}^{m=n}_{AA}$, quantifies the quadratic-field intra-band coupling.
 Again, the band index $m \in \{-2,-1,0,+1\}$ runs over the four flat bands.
-We do not consider the quadratic inter-band coupling explicitly, as it shows, for the chosen driving regime, no impact on our results presented in Sec.~\ref{Sec.:C}.
+We do not present the quadratic inter-band coupling as our numerical analysis has shown that, for the chosen driving regime, it has no impact on our results presented in Sec.~\ref{Sec.:C}.

 The numerical results for these quantities for the field-coupled Hamiltonian are presented in Fig.~\ref{fig:STATIC_COUPLING_TBG}.
 The upper row, Fig.~\ref{fig:STATIC_COUPLING_TBG}(a-c), shows the LMCs at a momentum $\tilde{K}_1$ within the linear region close to the first Dirac point.
 We avoid the exact Dirac point as the band degeneracy imposes a vanishing inter-band coupling between the flat bands (see Tab.~\ref{tab:LMCsSummarized}).
 Moreover, the second k-derivatives vanish at the Dirac point (see App.~\ref{Sec:LMC_DIRAC}).
 The lower row illustrates the same couplings at the Brilluoin zone center $\Gamma$.
 Colored arrows indicate reference values of two uncoupled graphene sheets, which can easily be accessed by switching off the interlayer coupling in our model.
 Within the Dirac cone, the decrease of the band velocity (interlayer coupling) with twist angle reflects the well-known quenching of the bandwidth when approaching the magic angle from above.
 For increasing twist angles the band velocity approaches that of monolayer graphene (Fig.~\ref{fig:STATIC_COUPLING_TBG}(a)).
 At the $\mathrm{\Gamma}$-point, the band velocity vanishes for all twist angles as it does for graphene (Fig.~\ref{fig:STATIC_COUPLING_TBG}(d)).